-In Part 1 of this practical course, learners will collaboratively discuss research-based strategies for increasing student achievement.
-The book Classroom Instruction that Works will be the anchor text for this workshop.
-Part 1 will focus on Creating the Environment for Learning.
-Reading Chapters 1-3 prior to this session would be beneficial.
+In Part 1 of this course "Instructional Practices to Support Student Learning", learners will collaboratively discuss research-based strategies for increasing student achievement.
+The book The NEW Classroom Instruction that Works will be the anchor text for this workshop.
+Part 1 will focus on 3 Phases of Learning: Helping Students Become Interested in Learning, Helping Students Commit to Learning, and Helping Students Focus on New Learning.
+Reading Chapters 1-3 prior to this session will make the content more meaningful.
+Also, it will be a workshop format so bringing personal lesson plans already used (daily, weekly, monthly, quarterly, paper/digital) will make the content more applicable

-Session #3 Date: September 9 Location: UCCS
+Session #3 Date: September 14 Location: UCCS